The Ultimate Homeowner’s Guide:

 If you're reading this, you’re probably tired of staring at your ugly, stained, or cracked concrete floor.
 You’re looking for a solution, and that search has likely left you debating the polyaspartic polyurea vs epoxy floor options.
 We get it.
 It isn’t very clear.
 You see DIY kits at the hardware store and hear various claims from different installers.

-At Floortek Coatings Our experienced team has been protecting and enhancing concrete surfaces for years.
+At Floortek Coatings, our experienced team has been protecting and enhancing concrete surfaces for years.
 Most of the information available compares a 1990s technology (epoxy) with a modern, advanced solution (polyaspartic polyurea).

 While epoxy is our main competitor, we see it more as a temporary fix that we are often called in to replace.
 Our goal is to give you the real facts, in plain English, so you can make a choice that you’ll be happy with for decades.